prestodb/rfcs/RFC-0001-prsestissimo-metrics.md

 Both of these approaches are prototyped in [this PR](https://github.com/prestodb/presto/pull/21599/files#).

 ## Configuration
+Runtime configs:
-Currently, we have `runtime-metrics-collection-enabled` configuration property in Native Presto, which when set to true, starts recording metrics.
+1. Currently, we have `runtime-metrics-collection-enabled` configuration property in Native Presto, which when set to true, starts recording metrics.
+2. (TBD) Configs to optinally enable histogram/summary type metrics which may not be useful for day to day monitoring.
+3. (TBD) Mechanism to white list metrics.
+Compile time configs:
 Also, proposing a compile to time config PRESTO_ENABLE_PROMETHEUS, which when turned ON, inlcudes prometheus-metrics directory and registers
 PrometheusReporter as the metrics reporter.